-2020 is almost over, and what a year it has been.
+2020 is over, and what a year it was.
 Despite the pandemic, economic crash, social unrest, and a presidential election that continues to drag on, most agencies have managed to hold on, and many of those believe they will end the year modestly up.
 Yet it seems that all the events we've suffered through will roll on into next year and continue to impact ad agency new business.

 Considering what we've learned from 2020, what do agencies need to do to make next year better?
 Marketers will be spending, some more than others.
 Industries will continue to recover, some faster than others.
 The unemployment rate will continue to decrease.
 It's already back to 2014 levels.
 Consumers are slowly getting back to consuming.
 Some categories have already posted greater sales than 2019.
 All of this means that marketers will be looking for new agencies at an increasing pace to help them dig out faster.
 And that's good news for everyone.